 Eat smaller amounts more often.
 Since you will be feeding your baby frequently, you will also need to be regularly eating to keep up with the supply your infant needs.
 Small healthy snacks will keep your body energized and ready to provide milk for your little one whenever they need it.
 Some great snacks to help energize you as well are almonds, apples, and hummus.
 Make sure you’re getting complex carbs from whole grains and not processed and starchy foods.

 Milk production relies on healthy eating.
 The more healthy foods that you eat, the better your milk supply will be, and the happier your baby will be.
 Milk is produced by taking nutrients from your body, eating healthy boosts your milk supply, as well as your personal health.
 Plus, you’ll just feel better.

 Eat a variety of foods while breastfeeding.
 Believe it or not, your baby will prefer you to eat certain foods.
 Your milk will taste different depending on what you eat before feeding your baby.
 By eating a variety of foods, you will expose your baby to new and different tastes that will help later on when they begin eating solids.
 Keep in mind that your baby very well may not like some foods that you eat.
 If they seem fussy while eating, this could be the reason.
 If your baby seems to have colic, take a look at this resource.

-If you are heading back to work, these tips are very important because you’ll be pumping while your baby is away.
+If you are heading back to work, these tips are essential because you’ll be pumping while your baby is away.
 Medela has introduced a new app that helps you track all your baby’s needs, including an awesome timer that tracks how long the baby nurses at each breast!
-It’s called the My Medela App and it’s available on the App Store and on the Google Play store.
+It’s called the My Medela App, and it’s available in the App Store and on the Google Play store.

 Want more advice or have advice to share?
 Medela has a dedicated resource hub for working moms, featuring everything you need to know to support your breastfeeding journey at www.MedelaAtWork.com.